2001–02 Gillingham F.C. season: January–April

 Gillingham were originally scheduled to play away to Crystal Palace on 1 January but the game was postponed as the pitch was frozen, and so their first league match of 2002 did not occur until 12 January when they lost 1-0 at home to Sheffield United.
 The match against Crystal Palace was re-arranged for 16 January and Gillingham lost 3-1, but despite the two defeats they only fell to 13th in the league table.
 Three days later, they secured their first league victory of 2002 with a 2-0 win away to Preston North End.
 Against Stockport County in the final match of January, Gillingham took the lead three times only for their opponents to equalise each time.
 Stockport were reduced to ten men when Andy Dibble, their goalkeeper, was sent off but held on for a draw.
 Gillingham's unbeaten run continued with a 2-1 win away to Coventry City on 2 February with goals from Onoura and King; the veteran Onoura was quoted in the matchday programme for the next league game as describing the goal he scored from a distance of nearly 40 yd as the best of his career.
 Hessenthaler came on as a late substitute, his first appearance for the team since November.
 The next game resulted in a 0-0 draw against another mid-table team, Wimbledon.
 Gillingham's subsequent three league games all resulted in defeat, beginning with a 4-0 loss at home to Bradford City; BBC Sport noted that "Bradford were always in command and never looked in any danger".
 Three days later, Gillingham played away to Rotherham United and conceded three goals in the first 55 minutes; Onoura and King scored late goals for Gillingham but the match ended in a 3-2 victory for Rotherham.
 The team's third consecutive defeat was to Wolverhampton Wanderers on 2 March, which left Gillingham 15th in the league table.
-Rick Broadbent of The Times wrote that Gillingham were "no threat" to their opponents, whom Hessenthaler predicted would go on to win the championship of the division.
+Rick Broadbent of The Times wrote that Gillingham were "no threat" to their opponents, who Hessenthaler predicted would go on to win the championship of the division.

 Jason Brown (pictured in 2015) made his debut for the club in March and retained the position of goalkeeper for the remainder of the season.